Phone: (866) 266-8815

 Q: If I’m attending the program full-time, how long will it take me to complete it (and how many courses must I take each term)?

-A: Twenty-one months, taking four classes per semester (including one summer).
+A: 21 months averaging four classes per semester

 Q: Must I attend the MFA program full-time?

-A: In most cases, yes, although some exceptions can be made for those with extenuating circumstances.
+A: Full-time enrollment is encouraged; however, a part-time path is available for those needing exceptions.
 The curriculum design is optimized for a four-course-per-semester, full-time load.
-We require 60 credits to graduate from the program.
+We require 62 credits to graduate from the program.

 Q: Are there any assistantships, scholarships or other types of financial aid available?